mitchell-merry/autosplitters/_docs/unreal.md

 to see if your game is supported there.
 If it isn't, then you can find their docs on how to support it [here](https://docs.ue4ss.com/dev/guides/fixing-compatibility-problems.html).
 It is quite complex, but I won't go into supporting it right now.

+### Other Unreal Engine tools you may find useful

+- [Universal Unreal Engine 4 Unlocker](https://framedsc.com/GeneralGuides/universal_ue4_consoleunlocker.htm), to unlock the UE console in-game
+- other stuff?

 ## Finding base addresses